 Message Bombing (via email, text, SMS)

 Definition: “Message bombing” is the intentional flooding of a person’s or institution’s phone or email accounts with messages meant to limit or block a user’s access to a device’s operating system or platform.
-Because large numbers of messages sent in a short period of time can typically render a person’s account unusable, this is an effective way for a harasser to prevent you from using your devices or accessing your online communication accounts.
+Because large numbers of messages sent in a short period of time can typically render a person’s account unusable, this is an effective way for a harasser to prevent you from using your devices or accessing your online accounts.
 Message bombing typically occurs over texting apps, chat apps, or email accounts.

 Example: In 2017, a flood of emails sent by bot accounts shut down the servers at ProPublica in a retaliatory attack against ProPublica journalists who had written a controversial article about the relationship between tech companies and extremist websites.
-The attack prevented the company’s employees from accessing important emails and interfered enormously with the news outfit’s day-to-day operations.
+The attack prevented the company’s employees from accessing important emails and interfered enormously with the news outlet’s day-to-day operations.
 One of the journalists was also targeted by tweet bombing—an attack in which a harasser tries to get a target kicked off of Twitter by flooding their “follower” pool with bot accounts.

 What to do: Immediately report the incident to the social media platform, phone provider, internet company, or email provider where the harassment is taking place.
 If necessary, create a new and/or temporary email address or username to inform your colleagues, family, and friends that you have been message bombed and no longer have access to your usual accounts.
+You can find more in-depth information on dealing with online harassment via direct messages here and on talking to friends and family about online abuse here.

 Nonconsensual, intimate images and videos (such as “revenge porn”)